mrc-ide/individual/joss/paper.md

 This means that users can link to other R packages that expose a C or C++ interface, significantly enhancing the extensibility of both `individual`'s R and C++ API.

 # State of the field

+There are currently a variety of software libraries for epidemiological simulation, both in R and other programming languages.
+However, we are not yet aware of a similar package written especially for epidemiology which allows simulation of generic infectious processes by providing users with a set of specialized data types and methods without making assumptions about model structure (e.g. network, metapopulation, lattice grid, etc).

 ## Non R Software

-There are currently a variety of software libraries for epidemiological simulation, both in the R language and other programming languages.
-However, we are not yet aware of a similar package in any language written especially for epidemiologists which allows simulation of generic individual-based infectious processes by providing users with a set of specialized data types and methods without making assumptions about model structure (e.g. network, metapopulation, lattice grid, etc).

 A wide variety of simulation software exist for generic agent-based models.
 Among the best known are Repast [@North:2013], Mesa [@Masad:2015], and NetLogo [@Wilensky:1999].